ibm-cloud-docs/overview/terms-of-use/termsofuse.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.cloud_notm}} Terms of Use
+# IBM Cloud Terms of Use
 {: #terms}

-Review the terms of use and service agreements that apply to your {{site.data.keyword.cloud}} account and use of the {{site.data.keyword.cloud_notm}} services.
+Review the terms of use and service agreements that apply to your IBM Cloud&reg; account and use of the IBM Cloud services.
 {: shortdesc}

 ## Agreement Terms
 {: #agreementterms}

-The following terms apply to an {{site.data.keyword.cloud}} account and use of the {{site.data.keyword.cloud_notm}} Services:
+The following terms apply to an IBM Cloud&reg; account and use of the IBM Cloud Services:

-1. The {{site.data.keyword.cloud_notm}} Service Description available at [https://www.ibm.com/support/customer/csol/terms/?id=i126-6605](https://www.ibm.com/support/customer/csol/terms/?id=i126-6605){: external}.
+1. The IBM Cloud Service Description available at [https://www.ibm.com/support/customer/csol/terms/?id=i126-6605](https://www.ibm.com/support/customer/csol/terms/?id=i126-6605){: external}.
-2. Additional Service Descriptions (SDs) for each Cloud Service ordered using your {{site.data.keyword.cloud_notm}} account, available in the IBM Cloud catalog or on the [IBM Terms website](https://www.ibm.com/support/customer/csol/terms/?cat=cloud-sd){: external}.
+2. Additional Service Descriptions (SDs) for each Cloud Service ordered using your IBM Cloud account, available in the IBM Cloud catalog or on the [IBM Terms website](https://www.ibm.com/support/customer/csol/terms/?cat=cloud-sd){: external}.
 Additional SDs contain links to the applicable Data Sheet for each Cloud Service.
 3. One of the following base agreements based upon selected account type and country.
    - IBM Cloud International B.V. (formerly SoftLayer Dutch Holding B.V.)
 Cloud Services Agreement available at [https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304_IBMCIBV](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304_IBMCIBV){: external} which applies to:
       - Enterprise Savings Plan accounts for Clients with business addresses in Italy, Brazil, India, Japan, Israel, or Mexico, invoiced by IBM Cloud International B.V.